dcaldwellphd/polaRized/README.md

-Apart from the `svykurt`, `svyskew`, and `svyextremism`, which are general extensions to the `survey` package and designed to be called like any other function from that package, `polaRized` functions expect data to be stacked in a longer format.
+Apart from the `svykurt`, `svyskew`, and `svyextremism`, which are general extensions to the `survey` package and designed to be called like any other function from that package, `polaRized` expects data to be stacked in a longer format.
 There should be a single value column or (for associational measures of polarization) pair of value columns containing observations across groups.
 The built-in data set (`toydata`) comes in this format.

 ``` r
 library(polaRized)